.NET Core on LinuxDevOps is on the rise

 Consists of four parts.

-Linux Build Agent.
-Linux, because we build for it - it's logical.
-This part was done in three steps.
+Linux Build agent.
+Linux, because we're compiling for it—it makes sense.
+This part was completed in three steps.

 • Set up workers and not one, as the distributed work on the project was assumed.